-WestVet has three full-time board-certified surgeons available 24 hours a day, 365 days a year to help treat your pet.
+WestVet offers the services and expertise of three full-time board-certified veterinary surgeons available 24 hours a day, 365 days a year to help treat your pet.
 Our highly trained surgeons combine their expertise with state-of-the-art tools and equipment to provide a diagnosis and a variety of treatment options.
 Our surgeons work closely with family veterinarians and other WestVet specialists to provide an integrated and comprehensive approach to treating injured and ailing pets.

 WestVet surgeons are nationally recognized for their work with advanced orthopedic procedures, below is a list of common orthopedic procedures performed for pets: